 Resource Center for Adolescent Pregnancy Prevention (ReCAPP)

-ReCAPP is an on-line resource for edcators that provides practical tools and information to reduce sexual risk-taking behaviors.
+ReCAPP is an online resource for educators that provides practical tools and information to reduce sexual risk-taking behaviors.

 SexInfoOnline (University of California, Santa Barbara)

 A website devoted to comprehensive sex education based on the best research we have to date.
-The site is maintained by university students from the University of California, Santa Barbara who have studied advanced topics in human sexuality.
+Students from the University of California, Santa Barbara who have studied advanced topics in human sexuality maintain the site.

 Equality Now works to end violence and discrimination against women and girls around the world through the mobilization of public pressure.